 Calling all landlords!

 Are you a landlord with property in the local area?
-If you are, you can choose to join a government scheme which is resettling refugees from Syria and other countries in the UK, by renting self-contained properties from private landlords.
-Rent is paid via Sevenoaks District Council, either directly to the landlord or to his/her agent managing the property.
+If you are, you can choose to join a UK Government scheme which is helping refugees from Syria, Afghanistan and other countries to resettle in the UK, by renting self-contained properties from private landlords.
+Please see the details below and contact us for an informal discussion.

 Testimonials from participating landlords